 Mobile applications access lots of personal information depending upon their usage.
 So it becomes important that we install from a trusted source such as Google Play Store or Apple App Store.

 Both of these App stores check the security and integrity of each application that is available publicly for download.
-Still, some applications can bypass this security measure and could pose threat.
+Still, some applications can bypass this security measure and could pose a threat.

 To ensure another layer of security for your smartphone, carefully read the description, reviews, and app permission.
 Another way is to use trusted antivirus software to scan any malicious app on your smartphone.